ElianCodes/ElianCodes-frontend/content/blog/monitize-your-content-with-coil.md

   - Monitize
   - PWA
   - web
-description: Monitize your content with Coil
+description: Monetize your content with Coil
 imgUrl: https://coil.com/static/media/creator-not-subscribed.bb0272e7.svg
 longDescription: Ads are annoying right, Coil adds a new way to get paid for every second spent on your content.
 ---

-# Monitize your content with Coil
+# Monetize your content with Coil

 Ads are annoying and I would never place advertisements on my own website or blog.
 [Coil](<https://coil.com>) adds a new way to get paid for every second someone spends on your content.